Sensor technologies and measuring principles

 Electrochemical (EC)

-An electrochemical measuring cell is similar to a battery in the way it functions.
+An electrochemical sensor is similar to a battery in the way it functions.
 The gas you need to measure diffuses through a membrane into the sensor, which consists of three electrodes (working, reference and counter electrode) and a conductive electrolyte.
 The individual components are adapted to the relevant gas.
-The reaction with the working electrode creates a flow of ions to the counter electrode.
-The measured current corresponds to the concentration of the monitored gas.
-The electrochemical measuring method is suitable for selective measurement of a specific gas.
+The reaction of gases encountering the working electrode creates a flow of ions to the counter electrode, which is measured and converted to represent the corresponding concentration of the monitored gas.
+Electrochemical measuring is used to selectively measure one specific gas.

 • Toxic gases, O2 and H2